 In California, after January 1, 2018, any agent or employee who handles, sells, or delivers firearms in the course of a gun dealer’s business must obtain and provide to the dealer a certificate of eligibility (COE) from the state Department of Justice verifying that he or she has passed a background check and is eligible to handle and possess firearms.
 A dealer must prohibit any agent or employee who the dealer knows or reasonably should know is within a class of persons prohibited from possessing firearms from coming into contact with any firearm that is not secured.
 The city or county where the dealership is located may conduct additional background checks on dealers’ employees.

 Nine states (Alabama, California, Connecticut, Massachusetts, Minnesota, New Jersey, Pennsylvania, Rhode Island, and West Virginia) require firearms dealers to utilize security measures to reduce the risk of theft from their premises.
-Dealers in the following states may not display firearms, ammunition and/or advertising so that they can readily be seen from the outside by the public—Alabama, California, and Rhode Island (handguns, imitation handguns and handgun advertising), Massachusetts (firearms), New Jersey (firearms and imitation firearms), Pennsylvania (handguns or short-barreled rifles or shotguns), West Virginia.
+Dealers in the following states may not display firearms, ammunition and/or advertising so that they can readily be seen from the outside by the public—Alabama, California, and Rhode Island (handguns, imitation handguns and handgun advertising), Massachusetts (firearms), New Jersey (firearms and imitation firearms), Pennsylvania (handguns or short-barreled rifles or shotguns), and West Virginia.
 In California and Minnesota, dealers must store firearms in a specified manner after business hours.
 In Connecticut, businesses that sell firearms at retail must have burglar alarms that are connected directly to the local police department.
 New Jersey dealers must install a state-approved theft detection and prevention system and implement security and safe storage measures.
 Minnesota also requires all firearms dealers to install electronic security systems that meet state specifications.

 In the District of Columbia, firearms dealers must keep all firearms and ammunition “in a securely locked place affixed to the premises except when being shown to a customer, being repaired, or otherwise being worked on.”